 By Alina Issakhanian

-Bee the Hope, a non-profit organization and club at Granada Hills Charter (GHC), has given a group of students the chance to bring positive change to the Los Angeles community.
-In simple terms, Bee the Hope allows students to volunteer and have an impact in their communities by directly executing plans and teaching leadership skills, but it’s much more than that.
+GHC Bee the Hope is a club that has given students the chance to bring positive change to the Los Angeles community.
+In simple terms, GHC Bee the Hope allows students to volunteer and have an impact in their communities by directly executing plans and teaching leadership skills, but it’s much more than that.
 The club, which aligns with the United Nations Sustainable Development goals, has helped many in local communities.
-Just this year, members of Bee the Hope fed over 400 healthcare workers, raised over $18,000, and created 2,500 hygiene kits for local homeless shelters.

-“When Nirvan [Rayamajhi, co-founder and president] first came to me with the idea of bringing Bee the Hope to our school, I knew I had to help him.
-I wanted to bring this club to Granada because I want to provide students with chances to gain volunteer hours during the pandemic.
-I understand how challenging it is for students to go out and find opportunities, so I thought why not bring it to students instead,” said junior Bao Ngoc Nguyen, co-founder and vice president.
+“Bringing this club to Granada provides students with chances to gain volunteer hours during the pandemic.
+I understand how challenging it is for students to go out and find opportunities, so we bring them students instead,” said junior Bao Ngoc Nguyen, co-founder and vice president.

-Nguyen creates projects that impact our community.
-Over the holiday season, she helped set up a toy drive, which is her most memorable experience with Bee the Hope.
+Over the holiday season, GHC Bee the Hope helped set up a toy drive, for instance, which is one of the club’s most memorable projects.

 Just last year, Bee the Hope held several donation events.
 Some donations included Halloween candy, Thanksgiving food, clothing, feminine hygiene products, and toys, giving many an opportunity to have meals, necessities, and holiday cheer that they do not often have the means to access.